tbroyer/gradle-apt-plugin/README.md

 The plugin is published to the Plugin Portal; see instructions there: https://plugins.gradle.org/plugin/net.ltgt.apt

+You will need Gradle ≥ 4.3 to use it.

 ## Configurations

-For each `SourceSet`, two configurations are available:

-* `<sourceSet>CompileOnly` (Gradle ≥ 2.12 already provides those configurations; note that this plugin doesn't provide a `<sourceSet>CompileClasspath` like Gradle ≥ 2.12, but instead make it directly extend `<sourceSet>Compile`)
-* `<sourceSet>AnnotationProcessor` (Gradle ≥ 4.6 already provides those configurations)
+For each `SourceSet`, a `<sourceSet>AnnotationProcessor` configuration is available (Gradle ≥ 4.6 already provides those configurations)

 As a result, the following configurations are available for any Java project:

-* `compileOnly`, extends `compile`
 * `annotationProcessor`
-* `testCompileOnly`, extends `testCompile`
 * `testAnnotationProcessor`

-The `*Only` configurations are used to specify compile-time only dependencies such as annotations that will be processed by annotation processors.
-Annotation processors themselves are to be added to the `annotationProcessor` and `testAnnotationProcessor` configurations.

-The `*Only` configurations are part of the `classpath` of the `JavaCompile` and `GroovyCompile` tasks, whereas the `apt` and `testApt` configurations are turned into `-processorpath` compiler arguments.

-Finally, note that those configurations don't extend each others: `testCompileOnly` doesn't extend `compileOnly`, and `testAnnotationProcessor` doesn't extend `annotationProcessor`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.
+Note that those configurations don't extend each others: `testAnnotationProcessor` doesn't extend `annotationProcessor`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.

 ### Example usage